-Regal Cinemas is offering its annual Summer Movie Express starting the last week in June at all locations nationwide, including 24 locations in Virginia.
+Regal Cinemas is offering its annual Summer Movie Express starting the first week in June at all locations nationwide, including 24 locations in Virginia.
 Movies are offered Tuesday and Wednesday mornings at 10 am, with two movies to choose from each week.

-Dates vary by location and movies are just $1 per person, and the money goes directly to the Will Rodgers' Foundation.
-For details, go to Regal Cinemas "Summer Movie Express".
+Dates vary by location and movies are just $1 per person, and a portion of the money goes directly to the Will Rodgers' Foundation.
+For details, go to http://www.regmovies.com/movies/summer-movie-express.